JLatexEditor/JLatexEditor/README.md

 # JLatexEditor

 JLatexEditor is a cross-platform open source LaTeX editor.
+It creates a unique development environment for a user by integrating many tools needed to write LaTeX documents, and is highly configurable.

 The editor is in constant development.
 It is well-tested on Linux and Mac OS X, but has to be considered pre-alpha version, and only for experimental use for Windows.

 ![JLatex editor showing LaTeX compiler error in the editor](/assets/screenshot/screenshot_0.2.10_showing_latex_error_mini.png) ![JLatex editor showing a list of bibtex entries in the completion for `\cite{}`](/assets/screenshot/screenshot_0.1.28_cite_completion_minor_restricted_mini.png)